I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 Monaco Editor CDN Loading and CSP

-MCP Apps' iframe sandbox has strict CSP settings.
-Monaco Editor loads worker files from cdn.jsdelivr.net by default, so I needed to explicitly allow this in the CSP settings.
+The MCP Apps iframe sandbox has strict CSP settings.
+By default, Monaco Editor loads worker files from cdn.jsdelivr.net, so I needed to explicitly allow this in the CSP configuration.

 https://github.com/ShuntaToda/study-programming-mcp-apps/blob/main/app/mcp/route.ts#L49-L60

-If you forget this, the editor will remain stuck on "Loading..." forever.
+If you forget this, the editor will remain in a perpetual "Loading..." state.

 Try It Out